 \section{Conclusions}

-We have carried out Monte Carlo simulations of swept-field experiments on molecular magnetic solids based on the microscopic picture of spin reversal developed in Refs.~\cite{avag09,pro96}.
+We have carried out Monte Carlo simulations of swept-field experiments on molecular magnetic solids based on the microscopic view of spin reversal developed in Refs.~\cite{avag09,pro96}.
 We find that these simulations provide a very good picture of the time evolution of the entire system, and agree fairy well with experiments quantitatively.
 In order to understand the simulations, we have also developed a kinetic equation for the distribution of single-site spin and bias distribution.
 This kinetic equation also provides a quantitatively accurate description of experimental data even for quite low sweep velocities.
 However, the kinetic equation fails at very low sweep velocities, since it is then incapable of accounting for important short-distance bias correlations.
 Expanding the kinetic equation approach to include two-site distributions is non trivial and difficult.
-Nevertheless, the kinetic equation should be capable of describing many more experiment protocols, and we hope to do this in the future.
+Nevertheless, the kinetic equation should be capable of describing many more experimental protocols, and we hope to do this in the future.

-\acknowledgments We are indebted to Nandini Trivedi for useful discussions and for very generously giving us the use of her computer cluster at Ohio State University for some of the numerical work.
+\acknowledgments We are indebted to Nandini Trivedi for useful discussions and for very generously allowing us the use of her computer cluster at Ohio State University for some of the numerical work.

 \voffset=1.0in \hoffset=0.5in